The shack of GU0SUP

 I also have WAZ, WAS and WAC – all using RTTY

-I have now got 281 countries credited for DXCC on RTTY.
+I now have over 300 countries credited for DXCC on digital modes, and 5BDXCC.

 Any comments or suggestion, please send to